Our Team in Ethiopia

 ITC

-Country Manager for Ethiopia
+Country Manager

 Mr. Aklile Mitiku Habtemariam is the Country Manager for Ethiopia at the International Trade Centre (ITC).
 He has over 18 years of experience in trade promotion, development and trade related technical assistance.
 Prior to joining ITC, he worked for the then Ethiopian Export Promotion Agency.
 Aklile holds a master’s degree in International Trade Law and Economics from the University of Bern, a bachelor’s degree in Economics from the Addis Ababa University, and a diploma of advanced studies in Corporate Social Responsibility from the University of Geneva.